jwcmitchell/playbook_famous_phonegap/README.md

 ## "Waiting": a sample app

+> __ The App is being updated, in a state of heavy change until Jan 5, 2015!
+(Then an email will be sent to the mailing list)  __

 Included, and referenced throughout, is a sample app called __Waiting__.
 Coupled with the included server (Chapter 10), it works as a complete showcase of many of the concepts referenced, and can easily serve as the foundation for your next project.

 __Waiting__ includes some useful features ande examples like: